Altmark: History

-Before the Migration Period of 300 to 700 AD, the Lombards had settled the future Altmark.
-Subsequently, Old Germanic Saxon tribes lived in the northwest and Polabian Slavs in the eastern territories along the Elbe.
-After the Saxon Wars, waged by Charlemagne from 772 to 804, the lands became part of the Carolingian Empire.
-They formed part of the Eastphalian territory of the Duchy of Saxony, which, from 843 onwards, constituted the eastern borderlands of East Francia under Louis the German.
+Before the Migration Period, the Old Germanic Lombards had settled the future Altmark, but later migrated towards the southeast, resettling in Pannonia by the first half of the 6th century.
+Subsequently, the Germanic Saxon tribes expanded their territory by integrating northwestern regions into the Old Saxony, while Polabian Slavic tribe of Drevani settled in the northeastern territories along the Elbe river.

+During the Saxon Wars (772-804), the Old Saxony became integrated into the Carolingian Empire.
+In the same time, the eastern Saxon region, known as Eastphalia, was entrusted by Charlemagne to Odo, an imperial legate (Odo legatus imperatoris) under whose command was the frontier fortress of Höhbeck on Elba, that was temporarily captured by the neighboring Slavic Wilzi in 810, but was soon retaken by Franks in 811, and already by 822 the region of Arendsee in Altmark was considered as integral part of Eastphalia (Eastern Saxony), bordering the Slavs (Sorbian March).

+From 843 onwards, the Duchy of Saxony with its frontier regions on the Elbe river constituted the eastern borderland of East Francia, under king Louis the German and his successors.
 The bishops of Verden and of Halberstadt promoted the Christianisation of the Saxon population.

-In 936 the German king Otto I allotted the territory of the later Altmark to the Saxon Count Gero, in order to subdue the West Slavic Wends settling on the Elbe.
-Gero thereafter campaigned in the Slavic lands far beyond the river Elbe and thereafter established the Saxon Marca Geronis stretching up to the Oder in the east.
-Upon Gero's death in 965, his marca was split and the Northern March was granted to Dietrich of Haldensleben, who nevertheless turned out to be an incapable ruler and lost all the territories east of the Elbe in the Slavic Lutici uprising of 983.
-He retained only his margravial title and the initial land basis of his predecessor Gero's conquests west of the river.
+Subjugation of Drevani and other Slavic tribes along the Elbe river was intensified during the 10th century.
+German king Otto I (936-973) allotted Eastphalian frontier regions (including the later Altmark) to the Saxon Count Gero, in order to subdue the Slavic tribes along the Elbe.
+Gero thereafter campaigned in the Slavic lands far beyond the river Elbe, and established the march (known in historiography as the March of Gero), that was expanding towards the river Oder in the east.
+Upon Gero's death in 965, his march was split, and its northern part (known as the Northern March) was entrusted to count Thiadricus (Dietrich of Haldensleben).
+As a margrave, he was tasked to defend the northeastern Eastphalian regions, including Altmark, and was placed in charge over the pacification of neighboring Slavic tribes over the Elbe river, such as Redarians and Hevellians.

+Dietrich turned out to be an unsuccessful margrave, and lost all the territories east of the Elbe in the Slavic Slavic uprising of 983.
+He retained his margravial title and the initial land basis of his predecessor Gero's conquests west of the river Elbe.
+The question of whether the region of later Altmark was included directly and to what extent into Gero's and Dietrich's frontier jurisdictions is debated among scholars.